shipwright-io/community/ships/0039-build-scheduler-opts.md

 - Clusters may have mutiple worker node architectures and even OS (Windows nodes).
 Container images are by their nature specific to the OS and CPU architecture, and default to the host operating system and architecture.
 Builds may need to specify OS and architecture through node selectors.
-- Left unchecked, builds may congregate on a set of nodes, impacting overall cluster utilization and stability.
+- The default Kubernetes scheduler may not efficiently schedule build workloads - especially considering how Tekton implements step containers and sidecars.
+A custom scheduler optimized for Tekton or other batch workloads may lead to better cluster utulization.

 ### Goals

 - Allow build pods to run on specific nodes using node selectors.
 - Allow build pods to tolerate node taints.
-- Allow build pods to use a [custom scheduler](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/).
+- Allow build pods to use a custom scheduler.

 ### Non-Goals